infection/site/src/guide/compare.md

 ### Mutations

 The main and the best difference is that Infection uses AST (Abstract Syntax Tree) to mutate the code.
-It brings so much value to the framework:
+It brings so much value to the library:

 * Much easier to support code
 * Much easier to write new Mutators